 Train for a cool career!
 Climate control technology is changing.
 The need for qualified HVAC technicians is expected to grow 34% from 2010 to 2020, much faster than the average for all occupations.
 Rising demand for trained technicians will result in excellent employment opportunities.
 Troubleshoot and wire electrical motors.
 Diagnose environmental management systems.
 Install, maintain, and repair heating, air conditioning, and refrigeration systems.
 Students obtain Environmental Protection Agency (EPA) certification prior to leaving school in order to be employed in any job that requires work with refrigerants.
-This program prepares students for industry competency certification from the Air-Conditioning, Heating, and Refrigeration Institute (AHRI).
+This program prepares students for industry competency certification from North American Technician Excellence (NATE).

 Classroom and shop experiences in the Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R) program enable the student to become proficient in the installation, repair, and maintenance of commercial and domestic air conditioning and refrigeration systems.
 Included in instruction is the theory and application of the basic principles involved in the conditioning of air.
 The operating characteristics of various cooling and heating units and parts are also studied.
 Blueprint reading and the use of technical reference manuals are included.
 The student will learn to troubleshoot and repair pumps, compressors, valves, electromechanical controls, and digital control systems.

 Laboratory activities are an integral part of this program.
 The tools, test equipment, materials, and processes used in this laboratory are similar to those used in industry and include tools that utilize bluetooth and other wireless technology.

 The program is accredited through The Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA) in the following areas: Residential Heating and Air-Conditioning, Light Commercial Heating and Air-Conditioning, and Commercial Refrigeration.